Contrasting Adversarial Perturbations: The Space of Harmless Perturbations

-\textbf{Lemma 2} (The least harmful perturbation for a linear layer) If the input dimension of a given linear layer $f^{(l+1)}(z^{(l)}) = Az^{(l)}$ is less than or equal to the output dimension, and the column vectors of $A$ are linearly independent, \textit{i.e.}, $\mathcal{H}^{(l)} = \{\mathbf{0}\}$, then the least harmful perturbation $(\delta^{(l)})^\ast$ is the eigenvector corresponding to the smallest eigenvalue of the matrix $A^\top A$. \begin{proof} According to~\cref{remark2}, if the input dimension of the linear layer is less than or equal to the output dimension, and the column vectors of $A$ are linearly independent, then the dimension of the subspace for harmless perturbations is $dim(\mathcal{H}^{(l)}) = 0$.
+\begin{proof} According to~\cref{remark2}, if the input dimension of the linear layer is less than or equal to the output dimension, and the column vectors of $A$ are linearly independent, then the dimension of the subspace for harmless perturbations is $dim(\mathcal{H}^{(l)}) = 0$.
 Thus, $\mathcal{H}^{(l)} = \{\mathbf{0}\}$, which means that there exists no (non-zero) harmless perturbations.

 However, in this case, we can solve for the least harmful perturbation such that the output of the given linear layer is minimally affected.
 Given the matrix $A$ with equivalent effect of a linear layer, the least harmful perturbation is